nuprl/Ocelot/docs/index.md

 The program uses a *sleep* function that we provide, which is quite hard to define in JavaScript without locking up the browser.
-However, Ocelot ensures that the browser remains responsive and you can stop the program at any time by clicking the Stop button.
+However, Ocelot ensures that the browser remains responsive, and the user can stop the program at any time by clicking the Stop button in the IDE.

-We also provide easy access to drawing on a canvas, which can be used to create animations without timer events or `requestAnimationFrame`:
+We also provide easy access to drawing on a canvas, which we use to create animations without timer events or `requestAnimationFrame`:

 ```javascript
 let c = lib220.newCanvas(400, 400);
 let theta = 0;